-Please note that the information on this page pertains to all Internet Society Foundation funding programs, except for the Beyond the Net programme.
-For information on the Beyond the Net Small or Beyond the Net Large grants, please consult their individual funding pages.
+Please note that the information on this page pertains to all Internet Society Foundation funding programs, except for the Beyond the Net program.
+For information on grants, please consult the individual funding page.

 A core value held by the Internet Society Foundation is transparency.
 We seek to be transparent in our programmatic decisions, funding choices and interactions with others.
 To this end, we are providing the below information so that all applicants have a clear understanding of our funding process.